-The Ocean Accounts Diagnostic Tool is designed to engage and guide structured dialogue among stakeholders – data users, producers, and holders – for strategically implementing and advancing ocean accounts.
+The Ocean Accounts Diagnostic Tool is designed to engage and guide structured dialogue among stakeholders – data users, producers, and holders – to strategically implement and advance ocean accounts.

-The recommended approach (as applied in the ESCAP Ocean Accounts pilot studies) is to use the Diagnostic Tool outline as the structure of a more detailed scoping report.
+The recommended approach (as applied in UN-ESCAP Ocean Accounts pilot studies) is to use the Diagnostic Tool outline as the structure for a more detailed scoping report.
 The scoping report may be coordinated by an independent consultant, the National Statistical Office (NSO) or by a government agency responsible for the ocean.

-The Ocean Accounts Diagnostic Tool is designed for use in a workshop setting with prior and subsequent iteration.
-The Diagnostic Tool is made up of seven diagnostic components with underlying practical actions:
+The Ocean Accounts Diagnostic Tool is designed for use in a workshop setting with prior and subsequent iteration and is made up of seven diagnostic components with underlying practical actions:

 - Document national visions and priorities related to the ocean, the environment, biodiversity, sustainable development, and green/blue economy, including managing natural assets and flows of services from them.